 6. May I contribute to the blog?

 I welcome ideas for the blog, and such feedback is frequently the genesis of the next blog.
-For professional reasons, since the site is a representative product of the University, I prefer to author most of the posts to maintain the educational integrity of the site.
-Occasionally, I will publish direct contributions from other authors provided their post is true to the spirit of Go Wood and the quality of the work meets Penn State standards.
+Occasionally, I will publish direct contributions from other authors provided their post is true to the spirit of Go Wood and the quality of the work meets professional standards.

 7. Where do you get all this stuff (the material, pictures, and videos on the blog)?